Joseph C. Clifton

-Joseph C. Clifton (October 31, 1908 - December 24, 1967) was a naval officer and aviator of the United States Navy in World War II, ultimately advancing to the rank of rear admiral before his retirement in 1963.
+Joseph Clinton Clifton (October 31, 1908 - December 24, 1967) was a naval officer and aviator of the United States Navy in World War II, ultimately advancing to the rank of rear admiral before his retirement in 1963.

 Biography

 Clifton was born in Paducah, Kentucky.
 He attended the University of Kentucky in 1926 and graduated from the United States Naval Academy, where he was an All-Eastern fullback, in 1930.
 Clifton was assigned to the battleship and was designated a Naval Aviator in 1932.